MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

    - For deleted jobs, removes from local DB after successful API deletion

 5. **Error Handling:**
-   - Sets `syncStatus = SyncStatus.error` on network/server errors
+   - Sets `syncStatus = SyncStatus.error` on network/server errors during an individual job sync attempt.
-   - Job will be retried on next sync cycle
+   - Jobs in the `error` state **will be retried** on subsequent `syncPendingJobs` cycles alongside `pending` jobs.
+   - Sync process continues with other jobs even if one fails.
-   - No exponential backoff in initial implementation
+   - No exponential backoff in initial implementation.

 #### Server-Side Deletion Handling